SuperNETorg/Agama/README.md

 cd ../../
 ```

-Install Iguana App
+Install Agama App
 ```shell
 cd iguana
 npm install
 ```

-Then start Iguana App
+Then start Agama App
 ```shell
 npm start
 ```

 #### For end users
-The instructions to make production build of Iguana App will be updated soon.
+The instructions to make production build of Agama App will be updated soon.

 To build the production ready app, install `electron-packager` and `electron-prebuilt` packages from npm
 ```shell